-- Video/photo evidence will be taken of individual work.
-Videos could be taken to show pupils completing work and demonstrating techniques. - This evidence will be uploaded to SeeSaw. - The evidence needs to be labelled with the learning objective. - SeeSaw evidence pages to be downloaded from SeeSaw website and placed into pupil's theme folder under the correct term and subject. - An evaluation page to be completed by staff (Figure 6 shows an example) and placed within the Theme folder on the Share Drive. - Pupils to complete a Microsoft Forms evaluation at the end of the half term.
+- This evidence will be uploaded to the School's Shared Drive and SOLAR as appropriate in line with the Assessment Policy. - The evidence needs to be labelled with the learning objective. - SSSC evidence pages to be downloaded and placed into pupil's theme folder under the correct term and subject. - An evaluation page to be completed (Figure 6 shows an example) and placed within the Theme folder on the Share Drive. - Pupils to complete a Microsoft Forms evaluation at the end of the half term.